 Tips to Save Money and Time

-The current real estate surge favors sellers with demand exceeding supply.
-We’ve all heard stories of multiple offers made for an above listing price.
-As a result, homes that are in desperate need of a facelift are getting snatched up.
+The current real estate surge favors sellers, with demand exceeding supply.
+We’ve all heard stories of multiple offers made for an above-listing price.
+As a result, homes in desperate need of a facelift are getting snatched up.
 At the same time, supplies to remodel are in short supply and at escalated prices.
 Whether your current home or a new home, if you are ready to remodel your home, I am here to share my tips on remodeling a home, including mistakes made and lessons learned.

 My Two Cents Word of Advice

 - Put Together a Realistic Budget – My budget was based on current home appraisals.
 I looked at my purchase price and the current price of recent sales of renovated units and used that as my budget.
-I did not want to invest an amount that would put me significantly above what I could sell my place for in the future.
+I did not want to invest an amount that would put me significantly above what I could sell my place for.
 Build-in +/- 10% as a cushion.

 - Figure Out Your Style – Spend some time figuring out your design style.
-Is it traditional, transitional, modern, contemporary, minimalist, bohemian, modern farmhouse?
-Mine was a mix between modern farmhouse/rustic and transitional.
-Looking at designs that match your style helps to pinpoint color scheme, tile selection, bathroom hardware, and more.
+Is it a traditional, transitional, modern, contemporary, minimalist, bohemian, or modern farmhouse?
+Mine was a mix of modern farmhouse/rustic and transitional.
+Looking at designs that match your style helps to pinpoint color schemes, tile selections, bathroom hardware, and more.

-- Look Online – I looked at galleries on retail sites and Instagram for inspiration using hashtags such as #kitchens, #bathrooms.
-If you know what style you seek, do a more specific search such as #transitionalkitchens.
+- Look Online – I looked at galleries on retail sites and Instagram for inspiration using hashtags such as #kitchens and #bathrooms.
+If you know what style you seek, do a more specific search, such as #transitionalkitchens.
 Obvs, the broader the search, the more results.
 It can be overwhelming.

-- Some good resources to look at on IG include @flooranddecor, @bedrosiantile, and other well-established businesses.
-Additionally, check on IG sites like @Houzz, @magnolia @housebeautiful, for example.
-Personally, I love Pottery Barn, Restoration Hardware, and West Elm, which all have galleries on their website and IG.
+- Some good resources to look at on IG include @flooranddecor, @bedrosiantile, and @vivirdesign.
+Additionally, check on IG sites like @Houzz, and @magnolia @housebeautiful, for example.
+I love Pottery Barn, Restoration Hardware, and West Elm, which all have galleries on their website and IG.

-- Consider Using a General Contractor – I am not a DIY’er, and after my kitchen misstep (see below), I decided to hire a general contractor to oversee the bathroom renovations.
+- Consider Using a General Contractor – I am not a DIY’er, and after my kitchen misstep (see below), I hired a general contractor to oversee the bathroom renovations.
 These were my most expensive renovations.
-My rationale was that he would oversee all of the labor and suppliers if anything went wrong.
+My rationale was that he would oversee all the labor and suppliers if anything went wrong.
 Yes, there is a markup when you use a GC, but in my opinion, it was worth the cost.

 - Shop Around – I bought my bathroom tiles from Bedrosians Tile & Stone.
 Honestly, I was unfamiliar with them until I discovered their product on another company’s IG page.
-I ended up researching the company only to discover they had a showroom in my area.
+I researched the company only to discover they had a showroom in my area.
 After multiple trips to their showroom, I fell in love with the tiles for my master bathroom.
-Interestingly enough, their product is sold through Wayfair, Lowe’s, Walmart, so conduct price comparisons.
+Interestingly enough, their product is sold through Wayfair, Lowe’s, and Walmart, so conduct price comparisons.